Private Education Loans

 Loans will be disbursed equally for each term; however, lenders will only issue up to four disbursements.
 Loans for students enrolling for the Summer, 1st – 4th terms will receive their disbursements for Summer, 1st – 3rd terms only and should budget accordingly.

 If you are uncertain about your eligibility, please contact the Financial Aid Office.

 Questions To Ask A Private Lender

-- What is your lowest interest rate and fee combination and how can I get it?
-Is the rate only for a limited period or is it for the life of the loan?
+- What is your lowest interest rate and fee combination and how can I qualify?
+Is the rate for a limited period or is it for the life of the loan?

-- For variable rate loans, is there a limit on how high the variable rate can go?
+- For variable rate loans, is there a maximum rate charged?
 How often is the interest rate adjusted, and how is it determined?

 - What interest rate can I get on a fixed-rate loan?